juntagrico/juntagrico/docs/reference/permissions.rst

 Should be assigned to members which are administrator of an activity area, so that they can filter and communicate with the members in their area.
 Also it allows them to create new jobs and communicate with the members participating in one of the jobs of their area.

+people with this permission have limited access to certain fields.
+They can not:
+- change name, core, hidden and coordinator fields of areas
+- see assignments of anybody but people from their areas
+- see job types which are not from their areas

 Search Hints:
     * German: Benutzer ist Tätigkeitsbereichskoordinator